ziriax/MonoGame.Framework.WpfInterop/Readme.md

 Note that you **need** MonoGame.Framework.WindowsDX (as this interop uses SharpDX).
 WPF only supports DirectX.

-You can host as many MonoGame controls in Wpf as you want by using D3D11Host.
+You can host as many MonoGame controls in Wpf as you want by using the WpfGame control.
+Note that they are however limited to 60 FPS (this is a WPF limit).

 ___
 ## Available on NuGet  [![NuGet Status](http://img.shields.io/nuget/v/MonoGame.Framework.WpfInterop.svg?style=flat)](https://www.nuget.org/packages/MonoGame.Framework.WpfInterop/)